gomlx/gomlx/README.md

 ### Linux packages dependencies.

-The library depends on the following libraries:
+The library depends on the following libraries to compile and run:

 * `libunwind8`: usually available in most Linux systems.
 * `liblzma5`: compression library, also usually available.
-* TC Malloc, usually packaged as `libgoogle-perftools4`: fast malloc version, and memory debugging tools.
+* TC Malloc, usually packaged as `libgoogle-perftools-dev`: fast malloc version, and memory debugging tools.

 Typically, this can be installed with: